Do weak values capture the complete truth about the past of a quantum particle?: The gedanken experiment

-We consider a quantum system with a six-dimensional Hilbert space $\mathcal H$.
+We now describe our main results where we will consider a situation where the predictions of weak values can be seen to come in contradition with descriptions based on standard quantum mechanics.
+Consiser A quantum system with a six-dimensional Hilbert space $\mathcal H$.
 For the purpose of the gedanken experiment, we can think of a quantum particle being in six non-overlapping boxes.
 If the particle is found in the $i^{th}$ box with certainty, the state vector of the particle is written as $\ket{i}$.
 In the absence of interactions these states are orthogonal to each other.
 The boxes are designed in such a way that the interactions can be switched on so that the particle can tunnel between any pair of boxes in a controlled manner.
+The boxes $i$ and $j$ can be made to interact instantaneously at time $t^{\prime}$ via the interaction Hamiltonian $H^\prime=g\delta(t-t^\prime)\sigma_{y}^{(ij)}$.
+Here $\sigma_{y}^{(ij)}=i(-|{i}\rangle\langle{j}|+|{j}\rangle\langle{i}|)$ is $\sigma_{y}$ Pauli matrix and $\delta(t-t^\prime)$ is a Dirac delta function of time $t$.
+The tunable parameter $g$ represents the tunneling strength and we call the process as a {\it leakage} process when $g$ is sufficiently small.
+Further, the \textit{operational condition} $g^2N\approx{1}$ has to be satisfied where $N$ a large number representing ensemble size being considered by the experimenter.
+Therefore, we need to retain only the terms linear in $g$ unless it is multiplied by $N$.
+In the rest of the paper, whenever we neglect the contribution of higher powers of some quantity, it is understood that we are assuming that the \textit{operational condition} is satisfied.